olorin/tesser.org/doc/posts/2014-11-30-medical-imaging-storage.md

 [EDF](http://en.wikipedia.org/wiki/European_Data_Format) and its
 successors).
 So when you go to a clinic and leave with a CD, the data on it will almost certainly be in DICOM format.
-As with every other useful open format, a solid ecosystem of free and open-source tools have sprung up to work with DICOM data.
+As with every other useful open format, a solid ecosystem of free and open-source tools has sprung up to work with DICOM data.

 ## Storage options